ryouze/wa_color/docs/README.md

 ### 3. run once

-create files, fetch latest lesson plan and class cancellations
+this will fetch latest lesson plan and class cancellations, then save them to newly creates files

-wait like 10-15s for it to finish (it will quit immediately after first run)
+> **NOTE:** wait around 10-15s for it to finish (it will quit immediately after first run)

 ```bash
 python3 main.py